28 members

 Comment Wall (38 comments)

-You need to be a member of C&NN Connect to add comments!
+You need to be a member of COMMUNITY FORUM to add comments!

 Thank you so much John for the lovely comment.
 Being bilingual in English and Spanish, I think it's so important to educate our children at home about so many aspects in nature and the community.
 I hope that you tell me more about the teacher's tools you have in Spanish or bilingual.
 I would to cooperate.